 Labia sizes greatly vary among women.
-Enlarged labia minora (inner vagina lips) and labia majora (outer vagina lips) are not uncommon and although they do not harm the woman, she may feel dissatisfied with the appearance and experience discomfort with undergarments and intercourse.
+Labiaplasty improves enlarged labia minora (inner vagina lips) and labia majora (outer vagina lips) .
+These are not uncommon, and although they do not harm the woman, she may feel dissatisfied with the appearance and experience discomfort with undergarments and intercourse.
 Several factors including genetics, age and childbirth can contribute to women developing a laxity of vaginal tissues.

 During the Labiaplasty surgery, Dr. Giraldo will trim the labial tissue to make it smaller and complementary, yet still natural-looking.
 Although all surgeries administer scars, the scars after the Labiaplasty are virtually invisible.

 Ask the Advanced Liposuction Center about vaginal rejuvenation with labiaplasty.

 It certainly hasn’t replaced breast enhancement as the most popular cosmetic procedure, but vaginal rejuvenation appears to be catching up.
 According to the New York Times, a growing percentage of the cosmetic procedures performed on women in their 20s are labiaplasty surgeries.
 In layman’s terms, these are minimally invasive procedures which improve the appearance of the labia (lips) of the vagina.